CodeScop/Oge-Mai-Field-Guide/forestquests.md

-LAST UPDATED 16 SEPT 2020
+LAST UPDATED 28 SEPT 2020

 Okay!
 So, I'm going to try to consolidate ALL THE QUESTS in this region.
 Everything that isn't a Main Quest will be listed in alphabetical order after the Main Quests.
 The Main Quests will be in order, since it's a clearly defined road; and that "road" metaphor will extend in multiple directions.
 Hence, the new "Route" line of info to tell you how to find it/where you picked it up.

 **The Main Quest Highway** is the main questline of the game, the backbone which unlocks everything else.
 This line, and only this line, will be defined solely by where it is in the sequence; the Route will tell you where it is in that sequence (LF MQ 3 for the third Main Quest in the Luciola Forest sequence, etc)

 **The Expedition Trails** branch off of this Main Quest Highway (so does the **Hunt Trail**) at defined locations.
-The Route will tell you where it branches off the Main Quest Highway (i.e. which Main Quest unlocks the sidequest that unlocks the Expedition/Hunt) and list out all previous quests on that Trail, as well as the number of quests left/where to unlock the next step if that's relevant.
-So the quest Joining the Hunt, located in Luciola Forest on the Hunt Trail would read "Hunt Trail Route: game open • **HuntS1 Joining the Hunt** • next step HuntS1 The Hunt Begins • multiple quests (sequence still unlocking)"; a quest chain with a known number would list the number of quests after the next step
+The Route will tell you where it branches off the Main Quest Highway (i.e. which Main Quest unlocks the sidequest that unlocks the Expedition/Hunt) and list out all quests on that Trail.
+So the quest Joining the Hunt, located in Luciola Forest on the Hunt Trail would read "Hunt Trail Route: (available from game open) • **HuntS1 Joining the Hunt** • HuntS1 The Hunt Begins" etc.

 **Quest Paths** are basically a questline off to the side, which don't lead anywhere in particular.
 To save myself space, they'll be allowed to jump off of Expedition Trails as well as Main Quests.
-So the quest Battle of Merit, which is unlocked by a quest which is unlocked by The Hunt Begins, would look thus: "Quest Path Route: after Hunt Trail HuntS1 The Hunt Begins • HuntS1 A Battle of Wills • **HuntS2 Battle of Merit** • next step HuntS3 Battle of Constitution • 1 quest later"
+So the quest Battle of Merit, which is unlocked by a quest which is unlocked by The Hunt Begins, would look thus: "Quest Path Route: (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • **HuntS2 Battle of Merit** • HuntS3 Battle of Constitution • HuntS4 A Battle of Evolution"

 **Lone Quests** are quests which are unlocked by something on the Main Quest Highway or a Trail; instead of a Route, these will simply have an "Unlocked by" field.

 And to help keep all these straight... well, there's three options.
-You can check out the Questline listing and nesting quests for the whole game, or you can see the Travel Directions section for the Highway and Trails in more detail than you may want, or you can see the helpful list down at the very bottom of the page.
+You can check out the Questline listing and nesting quests for the whole game, or you can see the Travel Directions section for the Highway and Trails in more detail than you may want, or you can see the helpful quick list down at the very bottom of the page.

 Here goes nothing!